 LSHC has a tenancy agreement form which is available from our office, the cost is $3.00.
 It is available free to members and posted in the members’ area of our website.
 It can be tricky to find something online specific to Ontario law as most of it is generic or specific to U.S. state legislation.
-Buying lease forms online in Canada usually mean buying them in multiples of 10.
-Sometimes Staples or Grand & Toy stores stock them.
-There is a company in B.C. called Self-Counsel Press that publishes Ontario lease and application forms, and these are usually sold through Staples.
+In the near future, a standardized lease will be released that landlords will have to use.

 Can I sign a lease with a tenant specifying the backyard is off limits except for entering and exiting her unit?
 I want to make sure that I am within my rights to do that.
 The upper tenant has exclusive use of the yard because they pay more rent.